Quick Details

 Day 2

-From your base in Kirkwall, you’ll spend the whole of day two exploring the islands.
-Kirkwall is the island’s largest town: picturesque with narrow main streets, it is home to several fine old houses, and the ruins of the Bishop’s Palace and the Earl’s Palace.
-Despite being so far north, this town has a population of 6500 people.
-This is an excellent opportunity to independently explore Kirkwall and see an authentic Scottish Island town.
-Kirkwall is also home to Highland Park Distillery, which is the most northerly distillery in the UK!
+From your base in Kirkwall, the capital of Orkney, you’ll spend the day exploring the island’s ancient past.
+Kirkwall itself is charming, with its narrow lanes, old stone buildings, and the ruins of the Bishop’s Palace and Earl’s Palace.
+It’s also home to Highland Park Distillery, the northernmost whisky distillery in the UK.

 Day 3